Lucy Maud Montgomery: Published books and suitors

 Upon leaving Dalhousie, Montgomery worked as a teacher in various Prince Edward Island schools.
 Though she did not enjoy teaching, it afforded her time to write.
 Beginning in 1897, her short stories were published in magazines and newspapers.
 A prolific writer, Montgomery published over 100 stories between 1897 and 1907.

 During her teaching years, Montgomery had numerous love interests.
 As a highly fashionable young woman, she had "slim, good looks" and won the attention of several young men.
 In 1889, at 14, Montgomery began a relationship with a Cavendish boy, Nate Lockhart.
 To her, the relationship was merely a humorous and witty friendship.
 It ended abruptly when Montgomery refused his marriage proposal.

 The early 1890s brought unwelcome advances from John A. Mustard and Will Pritchard.
 Mustard, her teacher, quickly became her suitor; he tried to impress her with his knowledge of religious matters.
-His best topics of conversation were his thoughts on predestination and "other dry points of theology," which held little appeal for Montgomery.
-During the period when Mustard's interest became more pronounced, Montgomery found a new interest in Pritchard, the brother of her friend Laura Pritchard.
+His best topics of conversation were his thoughts on predestination and "other dry points of theology", which held little appeal for Montgomery.
+During the period when Mustard's interest became more pronounced, Montgomery found a new interest from the brother of her friend Laura Pritchard.
 This friendship was more amiable, but he too felt more for Montgomery than she did for him.
 When Pritchard sought to take their friendship further, Montgomery resisted.
 She refused both marriage proposals; Mustard was too narrow-minded, and she considered Pritchard merely a good chum.
 She ended the period of flirtation when she moved to Prince Edward Island.
 She and Pritchard continued to correspond for over six years, until he died of influenza in 1897.